Last Updated: 5/22/23 | May 22nd, 2023

 Visit the Tsukiji and Toyosu Fish Market

-As of 2018, the main fish market moved to Toyosu.
-The new market is twice the size of Tsukiji, making it the largest fish market in the world.
+In 2018, Tokyo’s main fish market moved to Toyosu.
+The new market is twice the size of Tsukiji (the old market), making it the largest fish market in the world.
 Just make sure to get a visitor’s pass when you enter.

 Tsukiji Fish Market: 5 Chome-2-1 Tsukiji, Chuo, +81 3-3542-1111.
 Admission is free.